AsmaaLAGRID/Mix-Belief/README.md

 ### 4. Outputs
 Each experiment creates a folder in results/{dataset}/{experiment}/ with:

-main.log: Logging file with details of each run
+`main.log`: Logging file with details of each run

-_results.txt: Aggregated metrics across seeds, including:
+`_results.txt`: Aggregated metrics across seeds, including:

  - F1-score (Macro)
  - Geometric Mean (GM)